 Reacting does not equate to anticipating … you must improve your trend watching and anticipating skills so you can change before you have to.
 A good thing.

 Let’s get back to Walt Disney and his abilities in trend spotting and rifts.
 Rift … what is a rift you may ask?
 A rift is a big tear in the rules we live by.
 Not a small tear, a fundamental change in the game type of tear.
 One that creates a small number of BIG, new winners, and bunches of losers who were sticking steadfastly to the old rules.

 Walt was a three-time rifter.
-I can’t think of any others in that category.
-He was one of the few people who have successfully managed to find a rift in the continuum of business life, to bet everything he had on it, and to then make great profit in doing it.
+Can’t think of any others in that category.
+He was one of the few people who has successfully managed to find a rift in the continuum of business life, to bet everything he had on it, and to then make a great profit in doing it.
 And, amazingly, he did it three times.
 Let’s examine these rifts as a way to learn about spotting trends and acting on them.

 Rift 1 … Motion Pictures

 But he was not one to rest on his success … not at all.
-He kept looking for another change in the rules that would create further opportunities for his business enterprise.
+He kept looking for another change in the rules that would create further opportunity for his business enterprises.